Waimea-OBrownrigg/200DTD-event-tracker/docs/1-sprint-1-prototype.md

 ![SCREENSHOT OF DB DESIGN](screenshots/db3.png)

- eventually though, I decided against this as it was over complicating my database, so I simply made colour into a single column, I also removed some other columns that I didn't need.
+ eventually though, I decided against this as it was over complicating my database, so I simply made colour into a single column, I also removed some other columns that I didn't need, and cleaned up the tables as a whole.

 ![SCREENSHOT OF DB DESIGN](screenshots/db4.png)